Business systems are by far the most overlooked aspect of running a successful small, medium, or large business.

 They run this hugely successful and profitable business because they have amazing business systems.
 Their operations manual covers everything from hiring to product delivery to customer interaction.

-There are two major reasons why business systems are overlooked by many small business owners.
+There are various reasons why business systems are overlooked by many small business owners.
 And you really don’t want to make these expensive mistakes.

-With all of these important things vying for the business owner’s attention, systems get put off.
+With all of these important things vying for their attention, systems get put off.
 However, just like any other accumulation of neglect over time, it rarely ends well.

 It’s a sad situation when a business owner goes to sell their business and finds out after putting in many years of hard work, that their business is worthless.

-It’s not so much that the business itself is worthless, it’s that they ARE the business and without them there is no real business to sell.
+It’s not so much that the organization itself is worthless, it’s that they ARE the business and without them there is no real business to sell.

 In cases like this, they can’t sell it for any kind of reasonable sum beyond the value of their stock and maybe a small, nominal amount for “goodwill”.